-Every now and then when the peace in our home has exploded like a faulty hand-grenade, we have a family meeting.
-We don’t start the meeting on a negative tone with long lectures of how bad they’ve been.
+Every now and then when the peace in our home has exploded like a faulty hand grenade, we have a family meeting.
+We don’t start the meeting on a negative tone with long lectures about how bad they’ve been.
 We start by allowing each of them to tell us how they feel and encouraging them to express their emotions in a calm manner and without interruption.
-Once all the emotions have been expressed, we jump in and explain to them what the negative behaviour was and remind them of the behaviour that is expected in our home.
+Once all the emotions have been expressed, we jump in and explain to them what the negative behavior was and remind them of the behavior that is expected in our home.
 This “formal” meeting is always closed in love and cuddles.

 Dealing with sibling rivalry is still somewhat of a mystery to me and I haven’t yet fully mastered the art of dealing with it effectively.
 However, I try very hard to not lose my temper, and I often walk away feeling more like a winning parent than a failure.